julienduroure/FootRollBreak/README.md

 Patch Existing Rigify Rigs to add FootRoll Break

 Totally unstable for now.
 Please do not use :)
+This is now a private repo, no problem :)
+Will be set to public for v1.0 version ;-)

 # Version history